josephferrero/quickremove/README.md

-# quickremove.nvim
+# quicker.nvim

-A Neovim plugin that allows you to remove items from the quickfix and location lists interactively.
+Manage your quickfix and location lists with ease - remove items, add notes, and more.

 ## Features